-Tenant Protection Vouchers (TPVs) may be provided to low-income residents of projectbased HUD-assisted housing when there is a change in the status of their assisted housing that will cause residents to lose their home (for example, public housing demolition) or render their home unaffordable (for example, an owner "opting out" of a Section 8 contract).
+Tenant Protection Vouchers (TPVs) may be provided to low-income residents of project-based HUD-assisted housing when there is a change in the status of their assisted housing that will cause residents to lose their home (for example, public housing demolition) or render their home unaffordable (for example, an owner "opting out" of a Section 8 contract).
 HUD calls such changes "housing conversion actions" or "eligibility events."
-TPVs have two types: regular tenant-based Housing Choice Vouchers (HCVs) and tenant-based Enhanced Vouchers (EVs).
-Both types are administered by a local public housing agency (PHA).
-The amount of funding available for TVPs is determined by HUD estimates of need in the upcoming year and congressional appropriations.
+There are two types of TPVs: regular tenant-based Housing Choice Vouchers (HCVs) and tenant-based Enhanced Vouchers